San-Francisco-Write-The-Docs/lone-writers-guide/StaticSiteGenerators.rst

 * SSDs have no content management system to manage things like:
   * Permissions - Access control isn’t built into most static site generators.
 If you don’t want your docs publicly accessible, access control is an additional expense on your time.
   * Versioning - Not all SSDs support deploying different versions of the same content at once.
 However, some SSDs can use version control to handle deploying different versions simultaneously.
+* SSDs don't provide an editing tool or many of the editing features of other documentation authoring tools.

 WHICH ONE SHOULD I USE?
 =======================